EDUCBA Logo

 pg_dump databaseName > outputFile

-- pg_dump – It is the utility program that is provided in PostgreSQL to store the current state of the database into a file that will contain commands which when run on the database server will recreate the state of the database when it was dumped using the same.
-It is a client-side program and needs to be run through the Linux command line prompt.
+• pg_dump – It is the utility program provided in PostgreSQL to store the current state of the database into a file containing commands which, when run on the database server, will recreate the state of the database when it was dumped using the same.
+It is a client-side program that must be run through the Linux command line prompt.

-- databaseName – It is the name of the database which you want to dump.
+• databaseName – It is the database name you want to dump.

-- outputFile – It is the name of the file which has to be created after the dumping is finished.
+• outputFile – It is the file name that must be created after the dumping is finished.

 For example